For daily wit & wisdom, sign up for the Almanac newsletter.

 Thin, crispy cornmeal pancakes for breakfast, floating in a sea of maple syrup, with a side dish of fresh blackberries.
 Ten minutes to make the pancakes while my dining partner heads out to harvest the blackberries.

-Our traditional Saturday night pizza, baked with homemade tomato sauce, topped with various cheeses and veggies du jour—onion, green or red-roasted peppers, roasted garlic.
+Our traditional Saturday night pizza, baked with homemade tomato sauce, topped with various cheeses and veggies du jour—onion, roasted green or red peppers, and roasted garlic.

 The crusty end of a whole wheat loaf, fresh from the oven, spread with butter and homemade jam.

-But, you say, “there’s so much work involved, growing and/or cooking your favorite foods.”
+But, you say, “There’s so much work involved in growing and/or cooking your favorite foods.”
 That’s right!

 Turns out, gardening and cooking are some of my favorite things to do, despite the stresses involved.
 Here are a few more of my favorite things to do.